ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Experiments

 \subsection{Quantitative Evaluation}

-For each generated head model, we render images from five consistent viewpoints: left-frontal, left, right-frontal, right, and rear.
-All five rendered images are included in computing the CLIP-I and LPIPS metrics alongside the reference image.
-In the calculation of the ID metric, we compute the average Adaface~\cite{kim2022adaface} cosine similarity score across the four viewpoints excluding the rear.
-Note that if facial landmarks cannot be detected in an image from a particular viewpoint, its score is set to 0.
+For each generated head model, we render images from four consistent viewpoints: left-frontal, left, right-frontal, and right.
 In Tab. \ref{tab:quanti}, we present the quantitative comparisons with the previous SOTA methods.
-Our method significantly outperforms previous approaches in terms of the ID metric, indicating its effectiveness in capturing the facial features of individuals and demonstrating high identity consistency across various perspectives in the analysis of novel viewpoints.
+Our method outperforms previous approaches in terms of the ID metric and LPIPS score, indicating its effectiveness in capturing facial features and demonstrating high identity consistency across various perspectives in the analysis of novel viewpoints.

 \textbf{User Study.} To validate our model's robustness and quality, we conducted a user study with 15 random examples.
 Participants ranked five methods' outputs based on quality from two random viewpoints.
-Our model ranked highest on average across 480 responses from 32 participants, confirming its superior quality.
+Our model ranked highest on average across 480 responses from 32 participants.